propex30/toyrobotsim/README.md

 I decided to use recursion for user input to keep the CLI running and accepting commands.
 However, if the application was to be scaled or handling an immense amount of commands, this approach may lead to a stack overflow.
 An iterative approach would be better for handling larger scale applications.
 Each robot has a grid assigned which does mean we have to set up the robot before the grid which feels, give more time i'm be tempted to break this off into its own class.
+Would have made the comamnds case insensitive with a bit more time.

 ## Function Descriptions